cmatKhan/genomics/assignment5/README.txt

   them already, whereas there is comparably less for the more specialized graphs.

 - However, all that said, I'm writing this because there is space for it.
 I really appreciate these assignments.
 Thank you all for your time!

-Extra credit
-{Commands for running bed_reads_RKPM.pl}
-{Command for running analyze_H3K4me3_scores.py}
-{Copy analyze_H3K4me3_scores.py, H3K4me3_RPKM_promoter_CGI.bed, H3K4me3_RPKM_non_promoter_CGI.bed, and H3K4me3_RPKM_promoter_CGI_and_H3K4me3_RPKM_non_promoter_CGI.png}
--
-Question EC.1:
-{How does the H3K4me3 signal differ in promoter-CGIs and non-promoter-CGIs?}
--
-Question EC.2:
-{What are some better alternatives to model MeDIP-seq data and MRE-seq data instead of using RPKM?
-Explain.}
--
-Question EC.3:
-{What would be a better way to compare H3K4me3 values instead of using boxplots?
-Explain.}
--